akhenakh/narun/README.md

 - global nats url in caddy rather than per path?
 - [X] SIGTERM on an app , node runner does not restart
 - [X] known bug the node-runner is not downloading and hashing the binary back properly.
-- Log history not just live follow or use external solution like vector
 - [X] check arch before downloading binary
 - [X] fix the version/tag system to long
 - [X] dont store arch as GOARCH since it may be a binary coming from another language.
+- [X] add shared files just like secrets
+- rename narun delete-app to narun app delete/list/deploy
+- consistent naming of the KV/ObjectStore

+## BUGS
 - deploy without config dont start the actual app
-- after deploy it takes time for the status and running instances count to appear in list-apps, even after the run sometimes the status disappear
+- after deploy it takes time for the status and running instances count to appear in list-apps, even after the run sometimes the status disappear the reappear
-- add metrics for the runners
-- [X] add shared files just like secrets
 - investigate inverted response:
   ```
     {